scipy/scipy/docs/tutorial.rst

 Overview
 ==================

+Often researchers need to infer from a data set the values at points where measurements were not taken.
+Perhaps they are running a simulation that will demand data points never measured.
+Perhaps to estimate a statistic of a function (say, the integral) they want to guess its value everywhere based on a few points.
+Perhaps they know a function which must be evaluated multiple times, but evaluating it is expensive; they want to evaluate it several times at first, and make educated guesses in the future.
+In all these cases, interpolation it the tool of choice.

 The interpolate package provides tools for interpolating and extrapolating new data points from a known set of data points.
 Interpolate provides both a functional interface that is flexible and easy to use as well as an object oriented interface that can be more efficient and flexible for some cases.
 It is able to interpolate and extrapolate in 1D, 2D, and even N dimensions.*[fixme: 1D only right now]*

 For 1D interpolation, it handles linear and spline(cubic, quadratic, and quintic) for both uniformly and non-uniformly spaced data points "out of the box."
-Users can control the behavior of values that fall outside of the range of interpolation either by When new values fall outside of the range of interpolation data, the tools can be
+Users can choose the behavior when new values fall outside the range of known data, and with a little more work, they can incorporate interpolation methods that are specially tailored to their needs.

 For 2D interpolation,